-Certain European nations have now signed collective legislation designed to improve the security of the region by screening the visitors arriving for any potential security risks they might pose.
-The ETIAS visa waiver is one such measure introduced to enhance the security of the region by pre-screening individuals before they arrive in Europe.
-Beginning in 2021, all visitors to the EU Schengen states will need to apply for and obtain an ETIAS visa waiver in order to travel to and around the Schengen area.
+ETIAS is not a visa, it is a visa waiver programme similar to those already in place in countries including the US and Canada.
+ETIAS is being introduced to enhance the security of the region by pre-screening individuals before they arrive in Europe.
+Starting in 2021, all visitors to the EU Schengen states will need to apply for and obtain an ETIAS visa waiver in order to travel to and around the Schengen area.

 Applying for the ETIAS visa waiver to visit Poland

 A section of the application also asks visitors to answer questions related to their health and security information.
 These questions will focus on the applicant’s medical history, criminal past, previous travel, and immigration history that may have led to the applicant being deported or rejected entry from an EU member country.

-Canadian citizens will then need to pay a processing fee online via a valid debit/credit card and will need to provide a valid email address to complete the application process.
-There will be a chance for the applicants to review the application before submitting it.
+Canadian citizens will then need to pay a processing fee online via a valid debit/credit card and provide a valid email address to complete the application process.
+There will be a chance for the applicants to review the complete form before submitting it.

-Traveling to Poland from Canada with the ETIAS Visa Waiver
+Travelling to Poland from Canada with the ETIAS visa waiver

-Canadian travelers who have submitted there ETIAS online visa waiver application can expect to receive their approved ETIAS visa waiver within 3 business days.
-The ETIAS visa waiver will arrive via email and applicants must print a copy of the visa to take with them to the airport when they travel.
-This will need to be presented to the border/immigration officials at the Polish border/airport in order to gain entry into the country.
+Canadian travellers who have submitted their ETIAS online visa waiver application can expect to receive their approved ETIAS visa waiver within 3 business days.
+The ETIAS visa waiver will then arrive via email.

 Basic information about Poland